Glacier Climbing Course FAQs

 A: Time trials are a measure of safety and skill.
 We are looking for information that a student can safely carry weight up a mountain in a certain amount of time.
 We offer more than ample opportunity for students to both sign up for and complete time trials.

 Q: What prior experience is needed to be able to participate in the course?

 A: Not much prior experience is required although hiking, walking, carrying weight, and working out are all assets which will enhance your ability to complete this course and navigate the mountains safely and enjoyably.
 If you have very little previous experience hiking or climbing, you can start working out, walking, hiking, etc. now to start building some strength and experience.
 Again, ABC :)

 Q: How many people participate in the GCC course each year?
 How can I prepare for registration?

 A: The course fills up quickly and is capped at 66 students.
 If you're interested in becoming a GCC student for 2024, we recommend becoming an OSAT member now (register via website) and getting your calendars ready for when registration for the 2024 GCC opens on November 12, 2023 at 1 AM.
 You will need a Google email address to participate in the course this year (we'll be using Google Classroom for lessons).

 A: $175 fee due at sign up.
 Only refundable if you cancel before midnight on December 31st, 2023

 Q: When does the course start?

-A: The first event is in-person on January 7, 2023, but there will be some online work due before then.
+A: The first event is in-person in January 6th, 2024, but there will be some online work due before then.
 We will communicate what this course work is.